Planet-NULLCAST/null-bot/doc/welcomemessage/README.md

 If you want to change the welcome canvase image go to *assets/images/Welcome_post.png* dir.

 We recommend you to add 640 × 320px image.
-To chnage the font and space you can go to *bot/ervices/imageCreationWelcomejs* dir.
+To change the font and space you can go to *bot/ervices/imageCreationWelcomejs* dir.